vcodecopenh264_web_logo

 2 - High.

-TYPE read / write Not supported by VCodecOpenH264 library (only software encoding is available).
+TYPE read / write Not supported by the VCodecOpenH264 library (only software encoding is available).

 CUSTOM_1 read / write Number of threads for software encoder/decoder.
-Thread count for software encoder/decoder H264: 1 - 32, default value 1.
-Note: in case of one thread, the software encoder produces only one slice per frame.
-In case of multiple threads, the frame can have multiple slices which can affect RTSP servers.
+Range: 1-32.
+Default: 1.
+Thread count for software encoder/decoder H264.
+Note: When using one thread, the software encoder produces only one slice per frame.
+When using multiple threads, the frame can have multiple slices, which can affect RTSP servers.

-CUSTOM_2 read / write Not supported by VCodecOpenH264 library.
+CUSTOM_2 read / write Not supported by the VCodecOpenH264 library.

-CUSTOM_3 read / write Not supported by VCodecOpenH264 library.
+CUSTOM_3 read / write Not supported by the VCodecOpenH264 library.

 getParam method